 In this subsection, we address the non-zero probability that a given transmit and receive beam combination is not spanned at least once before the maximum estimation time has been reached.
 To this end, after each measurement time slot, we propose to set the BS beam selection probability vector for the next measurement to be inversely proportional to the total number of times that a given beam has already been selected.
 We denote ${N}_f^{(m)}(n)$ as the number of times the $n$th candidate beamforming vector $\bm{f}_c(n)$ has been used at the BS after the $m$th measurement.
 We can then express the beam selection probability vector for the $(m+1)$th measurement as

-where $c_\delta$ is a scalar constant that ensures that the sum of the entries in $\bm{\delta}^{(m+1)}$ add to one.
+where $c_\delta=(\sum_n( {N}_f^{(m)}(n) + \eta )^{-1})^{-1}$ is a scalar constant that ensures that the sum of the entries in $\bm{\delta}^{(m+1)}$ add to one and $\eta$ is a sufficiently small positive value that prevents the occurrence of a zero denominator.
 It is worth noting that, although (\ref{f_forcing}) affects which BS beams are selected at the BS, it does not depend on any information that is not known by each user.
 As such, each user can still predict the beam selection at the BS for each subsequent measurement.